-Requests in relation to accessing your personal data, having your information erased or to opt out of marketing material can be made via:
+You can exercise all of your rights, which includes accessing your personal data, having your information erased, or to opt out of marketing material by clicking on this link:

 We have an obligation to respond within one month of receiving your request or when we have confirmed your identity if needed.
 If your request is a complex one, the response time can be extended by up to two months.
 If we need to extend, we will let you know about the extended response date, and the reason, but we will do so within the original one-month time frame.

 If required, identification may be requested within the one-month time frame and only limited to what is necessary for identity confirmation.
-We might require a copy of your driving licence, passport or a utility bill.
-The
+We might require a copy of your driving licence, passport, or a utility bill.